Joy-Anna Duggar Eager To Become A Mother

 Though what transpired inside the bridal wear store is not known, fans suspect that Joy-Anna may have arrived with her family for trying dresses.
 Given that the Duggar’s bridal store visit was during the family’s second reporter trip to Kentucky since the start of this year, it seemed the wedding could soon be approaching.

 The couple also had a bachelor/bachelorette party recently, signaling an announcement is on the anvil.
 Not surprisingly, the party was a gathering of families during an outdoor camp.
 As revealed by Austin, the Forsyths are avid campers and hit the outdoors frequently.
-In the video where the couple talk about the party, Joy-Anna reveals wedding planning is underway.
+In the video where the couple talks about the party, Joy-Anna reveals wedding planning is underway.

 Austin Forsyth’s blindfolded proposal to Joy-Anna was teased in a recently released clip by TLC.
 The new season of Counting On also features Joseph Duggar’s courtship with Kendra Caldwell and Henry Seewald’s birth.
 As reported earlier by Inquisitr, the teaser is conspicuously silent about Anna Duggar’s pregnancy.
 It is possible that the channel may have reserved the development for a future season.
 As for the wedding date, the teaser does not offer any clues.

 Fans first got a whiff of an approaching wedding when the Duggar family posted an image that showed a slimmer-looking Joy.
-Weight is an issue the family takes seriously and the Duggar girls as well as Michelle have spoken about it before.
+Weight is an issue the family takes seriously and the Duggar girls, as well as Michelle, have spoken about it before.
 Joy-Anna’s pictured clicked during the Big Sandy conference that concluded in the last week of April, was the first hint that her wedding could happen before the rumored date of October 28, her birthday.

 The wedding is expected to take place after the arrival of Derrick and Jill Dillard from Central America.
-Jill is due in July and fans believe the wedding will take place before she gives birth.
-The event schedule at Fort Rock Family Camp, the Old West-themed camping site that Forsyths own which is the rumored venue, does not clearly indicate just when it is scheduled.
+Jill is due in July, and fans believe the wedding will take place before she gives birth.
+The event schedule at Fort Rock Family Camp, the Old West-themed camping site that the Forsyths own which is the rumored venue, does not clearly indicate just when it is scheduled.

 [Featured Image by Duggar Family Official/Facebook]